Accounting courses

 A specific accounting degree isn't essential for entry into this field, but for those looking to study the subject at university, four of the main professional and awarding bodies in accounting offer accredited Bachelors degrees.

-This means you can achieve professional awards from ACCA, ICAS, ICAEW and CIMA by studying BSc Accounting and Finance degrees from a range of institutions, including:
+This means you can get professional awards from ACCA, ICAS, ICAEW, CIPFA and CIMA by studying the BSc Accounting and Finance from a range of institutions, including:

 - University of Birmingham